-He looked at her and he says, “I love you.”
+He looked at her and he said “I love you.”

 They were somewhere in Paris or London or Rome.

-“Istanbul,” Gogo says.
+“Istanbul,” Gogo told me.
 “Real close.
 Maybe you shouldn’t fall asleep in the middle and miss everything.”

-The heroine stands facing the stove, her back to the man sitting with his legs dangling over the edge of the kitchen counter, surrounded by loaves of bread and dried basil and thyme.
-Something on the stove top starts to smoke, but they don’t notice or care.
-She turns to face him.
-They don’t speak.
-They stand there for a while, facing each other, just like that.
+The heroine stood facing the stove, her back to the man sitting with his legs dangling over the edge of the kitchen counter, surrounded by loaves of bread and dried basil and thyme.
+Something on the stove top starting to smoke.
+They didn’t notice or care.

-“But,” Gogo asks me with a nighttime twinkle in her eye, “where do the stories come from?”
+“But,” Gogo asked me with a nighttime twinkle in her eye, “where do the stories come from?”